 - Confectioners' Sugar: Sift after measuring for a smooth icing.

 - Nonpareils: Rainbow nonpareils are classic, but a red/green/white mix for Christmas is always fun.
 Get creative for other holidays!
-I've seen a pastel spring blend that would be great for Easter (or another baked good with anise, Italian Easter bread).
+Scroll down to see a fun pastel spring blend that's perfect if making anise cookies for Easter (or it's yeast-risen cousin, Italian Easter bread).

 And camera shy milk, which both adds moisture and softness to the cookie dough and forms the icing.